steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
-    Builder
-    Deployment

-    The Python Environment tools throw if an environmet variable is not found.
+    The Python Environment tools throw if an environment variable is not found.

     DbInitializer

-        Refactor to create Cameras and MeshTransforms from the JSON definitions.
-            Assign User and Project references (after loading the JSON) by using FindByName<Type>.

-        Control with an environment variable?

         Harvest
             Update Camera and MeshTransform JSON definitions.
             User Store
                 Mesh
                 DepthBufers
             Solver\Test JSON Files
+                Export JSON for all Mesh entities similar to Dispatcher.

         Notes
             DepthBuffer files are modified in-place in the store/user.
 Mesh files are created in the working folder.